seblegall/blog/content/post/organization/shipping-fast-and-maintaining-high-code-quality.md

 Tech-minded engineers see the code and its architecture as a finality.
 In their mind, their role is to produce the best software in terms of design principles, architecture, code quality, etc. They heavily focus on those topics on a day-to-day basis.
 Tech-minded people are often the ones that do more code reviews, like to get involved in every tech discussion, read a lot about tech and share their reading with their community and tend to push tech projects and refactoring in the roadmap.
 They have strong opinions on what quality means in terms of code and they want things to be done right.

 Product-minded engineers, on the contrary, see the code as a means to build products and bring end-users value.
 They strongly focus on user flow, design and business value.
 They actively share their opinions when they shape features with their teams.
 Most of the time, they also defend their core value (typically, they will tend to push back dark patterns in the UX).
 However, product-minded people aren't necessarily the kind of engineers that produce low-quality code that is not maintainable in the long run.
-Being product-minded says nothing of their software development knowledge.
+Being product-minded says nothing of their software development knowledge and skills.
 Most of the time, they know how to write high-quality code.
-But they often are followers on those topics.
+But they often are followers on those topics, not leaders.
 They learn best practices from tech-minded engineers and then apply what they learned.

-As Google shown in its [Aristotle project](https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/), diversity of ideas and opinions is key to psychological safety and thus, successful teams.
+As Google has shown in its [Aristotle project](https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/), diversity of ideas and opinions is key to psychological safety and thus, successful teams.
 This is why it is important to identify the type of engineer I'm hiring.
 In the end, the goal is to build teams and communities that are diverse enough to ensure good collaboration on both product and tech.
 Will it be someone that will raise the bar in its community?
 Will it be someone that will help the Product Manager and the Designer to shape the best features?
 Those are the question I try to answer when interviewing candidates.

 ![engineers spectrum](/images/post/shipping-fast-high-quality/team-community-spectrum.png)